 Get Your Gear Ready.
 You need the right gear if you want your trip to go well.
-You need to have the right rods and reels to go alongside the bait that you have bought for the fish you want to catch.
+You need to have the right rods and reels to go alongside the bait that you have bought for the fish you want to catch (Check out Fishstainable for great reviews and buying guides!).
 You should also chuck a tent and a fold out chair into the car, because when those rains come down you really don’t want to be stuck in the mud.
 It’s not just the tackle box you need to think about either, or the tent.
 It’s nice to have somewhere to duck behind when the skies open, but what are you planning on wearing?
 You could be expecting lovely sunshine and end up with a rainstorm to end all storms.
 Being clever about the weather is the key to your success, so choose to bring with you the right waterproofs, boots and spare socks.
 Bring warm clothes to keep you comfortable in the heavy winds, too.

 Camp Away.
 With the fact you need a tent and chair, you could make a huge day of it while you’re there.
 Bring along a camping stove for lunch (and the lunch, of course), and choose a location that isn’t going to put you at risk.
 Yogi Bear may have been a cute cartoon, but a real bear coming to steal your picnic kind of takes the magic away from the trip!
 Sometimes, fishing can be a little boring.
 That’s not an insult, just reality of the hobby, so why not bring along some cards and puzzle books for when the waters are a little quieter than you’d like?